Born: Aug. 18, 1986

 The 5’6” Tate gained an enormous fan following during her 2013 stint on The Ultimate Fighter (TUF) 18: Team Rousey vs. Team Tate on FS1, a reality MMA show pitting two teams of male and female bantamweight fighters living and training together as they vied for the “The Ultimate Fighter” title and a lucrative UFC contract.
 Rousey and Tate served as the first-ever female coaches and mentors for the show, which welcomed female fighters to the series and the UFC house for the first time since its inception in 2005.
 Tate and Rousey’s legendary rivalry was showcased throughout the series and garnered national attention.
 At the conclusion of the season, Rousey and Tate faced off for the women’s bantamweight title, with Rousey defeating Tate via submission (armbar).

 Training out of Las Vegas, the woman nicknamed “Cupcake” for her love of the sweet treat fought professionally from 2007 through November 2016.
 Upon retiring in 2016, Tate held a 18-7-0 record in her professional MMA career and a 5-4-0 UFC record.

 Born and raised in Tacoma, Wash., the self-admitted tomboy wrestled on the Franklin Pierce High School boys’ wrestling team beginning with her freshman year and continuing through graduation, attracted by its fast-paced, aggressive competition.
 In 2005, she won the Washington state women’s high school championship as a senior.
 The only female on the team, she also won the Coach’s Award her senior year.

-Shortly thereafter, while attending Central Washington University, Tate joined an MMA sports club at the university run by Bryan Caraway, her current trainer and boyfriend.
+Shortly thereafter, while attending Central Washington University, Tate joined an MMA sports club at the university run by Bryan Caraway, her trainer and boyfriend.